aleksilassila/SpotifyPlaylistNumberOfSongs/README.md

 # SpotifyPlaylistNumberOfSongs

-A MobileSubstrate tweak for Spotify to show amount of songs in playlist.
+A MobileSubstrate tweak for Spotify to show amount of songs in a playlist.

 ## Screenshot